LoopKit/loopdocs/docs/loop-3/add-pump.md

 ## Medtrum Nano

-### Medtrum in Loop Requires Expert Testing
+### Medtrum is a New Pump Manager

-**WARNING: Medtrum support in Loop is a work-in-progress; only experts should consider testing this.**
+**WARNING: Medtrum support in Loop is a work-in-progress; this is one of several new pump managers.**

 > **A pump manager that works for Trio must be separately tested for Loop**